-This is an important distinction to make as leaseholders can often come to the freehold company with problems which are outside its remit.
+This is an important distiction to make as leaseholders can often come to the freehold company with problems which are outside its remit.
 As a result, it is important to set out the aims and responsibilities of the freehold company from the outset.

+Collective

-Collective Enfranchisement Flowchart
+Enfranchisement Flowchart

-Check You Qualify
+Check you Qualify

-- Are at least 2/3 of the flats owned on long leases? - Is less than 25% of the building used for commercial purposes? - Do enough qualifying leaseholders want to participate? - Is the freeholder exempt?
+- Are at least 2/3 of the flats owned on long leases? - Is less than 25% of the building used for commercial purposes? (this is calculated based on square feet) - Do enough qualifying leaseholders want to participate?
+(At least 50%) - Is the freeholder exempt?